 Nelnet Bank does not allow spouses to combine debt.

 - How long does it take to refinance with Nelnet Bank?

-Refinancing with Nelnet Bank may take anywhere from 4 to 14 weeks from the point of prequalification until your first payment comes due.
+While Nelnet Bank does not disclose a detailed timeline, refinancing generally takes several weeks.
 After you accept their offer of terms, Nelnet Bank estimates 10-14 business days until disbursement.

 - Who services Nelnet Bank refinance loans?